International

 however, is of equal, if not greater importance for it is

-focusing the minds of academia and business on the need for
+focusing the minds of academia and business on the need

-of the ummah is to be achieved.
+rise of the ummah is to be achieved.
 Yet the thinking

 will not happen unless there is a simple determination amongst

 forward-looking thinkers to co-operate.
-Furthermore, and in
+Furthermore, and

 xxxxx2.

-Is there anything (apart from gold-backed money/credit) which
+Is there anything (apart from gold-backed money/credit)

-achieve social and economic justice?
+yet still achieve social and economic justice?

 xxxxx3.

-Is there anything which can use markets, and improve the efficiency
+Is there anything which can use markets, and improve the

-of markets, while still implementing justice?
+efficiency of markets, while still implementing justice?

 xxxxxThe answer